3-4 oct. 2024 Villetaneuse (France)

 Time permitting, we will conclude with a glimpse on certain results from an ongoing work with L. Addario-Berry, B. Corsini and N. Maitra, concerning a generalization of the existing results.

-Baptiste Louf : Counting with random walks
+Baptiste Louf : Counting with random walks (slides)

 We are interested in an enumerative problem, namely counting geometric objects called combinatorial maps, which can be parametrized by two numbers: their size, and a topological parameter called the genus.
 We are interested in an asymptotic estimation of the number of these objects when both the size and the genus go to infinity.